jidongbsu/cs452-device-driver/README.md

 # Overview

 In this assignment, we will write a simple character driver called booga.
 Note that, you will only be able to test this assignment on a Linux machine where you have root privilege.
 A VMware-based CentOS 7 (64 bit) VM image is provided.
-Later on we will refer to this VM as the cs453 VM. (username/password: cs453/cs453, run commands with sudo to gain root privilege).
+Later on we will refer to this VM as the cs453 VM - this course used to be called cs453, now it's called cs452, the VM was created back then. (username/password: cs453/cs453, run commands with sudo to gain root privilege).
 You can also download a CentOS 7 (64 bit) and install it by yourself, and you can also use VirtualBox.

 ## Important notes